 MYERS MEDIA ART STUDIO

 The Myers Media Art Studio is a project of the Program in Art and Art Education.
 Its mission is to explore emerging media art practice and its implications for art education, both within and outside of schools.
 It aims to create a space for imaginative media play and invention.
-The studio is equipped with Adobe Creative Suite, Processing, Unity, 3D Scanner, Xbox Kinect Motion Tracker, VR headset, DSLR Camera, iPad, Tripot and more, all available for CTC and Art Education students to check out.
+The studio is equipped with Adobe Creative Suite, Processing, Unity, 3D Scanners, Xbox Kinect Motion Tracker, VR headset, DSLR Cameras, iPads, Tripot and more, all available for CTC and Art Education students to check out.

 MACY ART GALLERY